fubicales2016/fogbowcloud.org/content/pages/manager.md

 * List instances;
 * Delete instances.

 We have a fogbow command line interface that helps users to interact with a Manager.
-Please, check the [documentation](http://www.fogbowcloud.org/manager-cli) for more information.
+Please, check its [documentation](http://www.fogbowcloud.org/manager-cli) for more information.

 Managers interact with each other to perform the following: